FREE HOME PLANNING

 I'm so glad you asked!

 Planting begonias is easy, just dig a 2″ deep hole, and plop that sucker right on in.
 If your plant has been at the nursery long (or it's later in the season), loosen up the soil a bit to break up the roots from wrapping around themselves.
 (You can tell if you need to break up the roots as they'll be running on top of each other making a spider web formation.)
-But, if it's early in Spring (like when we planted this weekend), you can just drop your begonia right in.
+But, if it's early in Spring, you can just drop your begonia right in.

 Begonias grow best in warm sunny areas with well-drained soil.
-The soil we have here in Ohio is pretty good gardening soil, but we've planted these in our Alabama clay soil, and they thrived there as well!
+The soil we've had in Ohio is pretty good gardening soil, but we've planted these in our Alabama clay soil, and they thrived there as well!
 Water them twice a week if you don't get much rain, less if you do.
 Wait for the soil to dry out before re-watering.
-We use Miracle Gro plant food 1-2 times per month to help them really take off – we just order ours here!
+We use Miracle Gro plant food 1-2 times per month to help them really take off – we order ours here!

 In just a few weeks your plants will begin to fill in, and by the end of the summer you might just be the envy of the block.